Skip Navigation

 • Number of dental providers receiving training on Medicaid policies, billing, and administrative process.
 (Measures workforce engagement in capacity building)

 • Number of incentives for support resources offered to dental providers to encourage Medicaid participation.
-(Quantifies strategies to reduce barriers)
+(Quantifies strategies to reduce challenges)

 Quadrant 2: